King Arthur Baking Co.’s Remarkable Digital Transformation

 Die-hard New Englander fans would even bring their flour along with them while wintering south.
 Once they had exhausted their supply, they would write in pleading for more to be shipped to them.

-Brinna would go to the grocery store, buy King Arthur Flour, wrap it up in paper bags, head over to the Norwich post office, and send it off.
+Brinna would go to the grocery store, buy King Arthur Flour, wrap it in paper bags, head over to the Norwich post office, and send it off.

 The idea that a catalogue business would establish and formalize a process for ongoing mail-order sales was not lost on Frank and Brinna.